 Aman Bagh has an extensive network of drip & sprinkler irrigation to balance the groundwater wells, and we have a water harvesting borewell.
 We use appropriate technology and machines (automated feed cutting machine, curd churning motor) where we can to reduce the drudgery in repetitive labor.
 There is no romance in hard labor, though there is much good health.

-The scores of species of birds, peacocks, butterflies, earthworms, squirrels, bees, rabbit, hedgehog and jackal have visibly multiplied since we commenced farming here in 2011; drawn by the food they see in abundance.
+The scores of species of birds, peacocks, butterflies, earthworms, squirrels, bees, rabbit, hedgehog and jackal have visibly multiplied since we commenced farming in 2011; drawn by the food and trees they see in abundance.
 The peace and serenity of Aman Bagh is broken by the occasional chirping of birds, the call of peacocks, crowing of the rooster, the mooing of the cows and their bells as they gently eat, and all the other warm sounds of a village home at work and in repose.
-Or then the occasional rumbling of the tractor on the adjoining narrow road, reminding us it is indeed 2015.
+Or then the occasional rumbling of the tractor on the adjoining village road, reminding us it is indeed 2018.